Washington Glass School: Washington Glass Studio

 The public art commission for artwork at the entrance to the Laurel Branch Library was awarded to the Washington Glass Studio in 2016.
 The 16 feet high glass-and-steel sculpture was made involving the surrounding community and library groups.
-In a series of glass making workshops, images of books and stories, education and learning, and shared aspirations were created at the Washington Glass School to be incorporated into the internally illuminated tower.
+In a series of glass-making workshops, images of books and stories, education and learning, and shared aspirations were created at the Washington Glass School to be incorporated into the internally illuminated tower.
+In 2023, a second piece of public art for the Prince George's County Memorial Library system, "Reading the Waters," a 12 x 6 ft fused glass mural, was installed at the Bladensburg Branch Library as part of the facility's renovation.